tedkim97/tedkim97.github.io/_posts/2019-8-29-custom_chocolate_mold.md

 ### "Couverture" Chocolate
 Another complication with tempering chocolate is that you can't temper all chocolate.
 Because cocoa butter is critical to tempering, you need a high quality chocolate that has a high % of cocoa butter (called "couverture" chocolate).

-Sometimes chocolate companies will use vegetable oil as the fat in their chocolate bars - instead of cocoa - as a cost saving measure.
+Chocolate companies will use vegetable oil as the fat in their chocolate bars - instead of cocoa - as a cost saving measure.
 Fortunately, it's really easy to sort out these lesser quality chocolates by reading the ingredients list (if you see "vegetable oil" in the ingredient lists, it's not suitable).

 ### Difficulties in acquiring high quality chocolate
-At the time, buying couverture chocolate was *incredibly* hard.
-The supermarket chocolate all had some vegetable oil in the ingredients list, and the only way I could get high quality chocolate is to buy fancy chocolate bar brand (like Callebaut, Ghirardelli, Godiva, Guittard, etc) - but their chocolates were all flavored and sub-ideal cocoa butter %.
-Even these brand- names baking chips weren't suitable.
+Buying couverture chocolate was *incredibly* hard.
+The supermarket chocolate all had vegetable oil as an ingredient, and the only way I could get high quality chocolate is to buy fancy chocolate bar brand (like Callebaut, Ghirardelli, Godiva, Guittard, etc) - but their chocolates were all flavored and sub-ideal cocoa butter %.
+Even brand-names baking chips weren't suitable.

 High quality chocolate seemed to only be sold wholesale, meaning I had to buy a ton at once (which is not good for a one-time gift) or I had to buy smaller packages from online retailers at disproportionately high price.
 There also didn't seem to be any chocolate stores in Chicago that were accessible by public transportation, and I couldn't just leave work to buy chocolate.

 In the end, I just dropped $60 on 2 pounds of chocolate (with an additional anti-melt protection fee).
-The chocolate also melted during shipping anyways (R.I.P $5)
+The chocolate also melted during shipping anyways (R.I.P $5).

+My recommendation for buying high quality is just buying fancy brand-name bars that display the percentage of cocoa on them - despite the high average cost.

 # Creating A Model & Mold

 ### (Aside) If you have deep pockets
 [Professional services](https://tomric.com/custom-sculpting/) that create custom chocolate molds and packaging exists!
-The problem is that they're geared towards professional clients, and are too expensive for a hobbyist - so that option was instantly out.
+The problem is that they're geared towards professional clients, and are too expensive for a hobbyist.

 ### Creating A Model
 The next part of the project was to create the actual bar shape for my dad's present.
 I had a couple of ideas in mind, but ultimately I wanted to say "Happy Birthday Dad" in English or Korean (아버지 생일 축하합니다 - a formal way of wishing happy birthday).

-Since this is a chocolate bar with some words on it, we can create a simple one-part mold by thermoforming a piece of plastic onto a master model.
-I actually had some nice tools on hand because I had access to the University's [Media, Arts & Design Center](https://arts.uchicago.edu/explore/initiatives/media-arts-data-and-design-center-madd-center)!
+Since this is a chocolate bar with words, we can create a simple one-part mold by thermoforming a piece of plastic onto a master model.
+I had access to more sophisticated tools on hand because I had access to the University's [Media, Arts & Design Center](https://arts.uchicago.edu/explore/initiatives/media-arts-data-and-design-center-madd-center)!
 Meaning that I had a couple of ways to form a template.
 The only complication is that I wanted precision, clean edges, and clean curves.

 ##### 3D Printing (Not It)
 Although 3D printing is great for prototyping model and could give me computerized precision to form the actual bar - the actual printing time and resolution (texture of the print) made it impractical as a way of creating templates, in addition to being a waste of filament.